Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Alan Menken and Howard Ashman

-Performed in the animated movie by: Angela Lansbury as Mrs. Potts
+Song sung by: Angela Lansbury as Mrs. Potts

-Awards: Won the Academy Award for 'Best Original Song'; won the Golden Globe Award for 'Best Original Song'; won the Grammy Award for 'Best Song Written for Visual Media'; nominated for the Grammy Award for 'Best Song of the Year'
+Awards: Won the Academy Award for "Best Original Song"; won the Golden Globe Award for "Best Original Song"; won the Grammy Award for "Best Song Written for Visual Media"; nominated for the Grammy Award for "Best Song of the Year"

-Accolades: Listed at #62 in AFI's '100 Greatest Songs in Film History'
+Accolades: Listed at #62 in AFI's 100 Greatest Songs in Film History

-Charts: Listed at #64 on Billboard's 'Year-End Top 100' in 1992; peaked at #9 on Billboard's 'Hot 100' in 1992
+Charts: Listed at #64 on Billboard's Year-End Top 100 in 1992; peaked at #9 on Billboard's Hot 100 in 1992

 Beauty and the Beast theme song lyrics